NocturnalSolutions/Wastebin/README.md

 - Self-destructing pastes that delete after 1 hour, 1 day, 1 week, etc.
 - Raw view
 - Formatted (translated to HTML) Markdown view
+- "Forking" pastes (create new paste with content of existing paste ready for editing)